Maelkevejen/Andromeda-Old/CONTRIBUTING.md

 # Contributing

 Let's stay organized.
 Please open a discussion with your proposal or criticism through the 'discussions' tab.
-Upon approval, a coordinator (probably @robbie-vanderzee) will create an issue and can make a pull request tagging that issue.
+Upon approval, a coordinator (probably @robbie-vanderzee) will create an issue and you can make a pull request tagging that issue.
 Follow the commit size and message standards set by previous commits:

  * General idea (#Issue number):
       - Item Alpha